-The software constructs a path that contains relative traversal sequence such as ".." or an absolute path sequence such as "/path/here."
+The software constructs a path that contains relative traversal sequence such as “..” or an absolute path sequence such as “/path/here.”
 Attackers run the software in a particular directory so that the hard link or symbolic link used by the software accesses a file that the attacker has under their control.
 In doing this, the attacker may be able to escalate their privilege level to that of the running process.

-Cross reference
+Related coding guidelines

-CWE[8]:
+CWE [7]: